- 2 quarts unsweetened apple juice

 - Remove giblets from turkey (discard or save for another use).
 Place a turkey-size oven roasting bag inside a second roasting bag; add turkey.
 Carefully pour cooled marinade into bag.
 Squeeze out as much air as possible; seal bags and turn to coat.
 Place in a roasting pan or other large container.
 Refrigerate for 18-24 hours, turning occasionally.

 - Place breast side up on a rack in a disposable foil roasting pan.
 Grill, covered, over indirect medium heat for 1-1/2 hours.
-Tent turkey with foil; grill 1-1/2 to 2 hours longer or until a meat thermometer reads 180°.
+Tent turkey with foil; grill 1-1/2 to 2 hours longer or until a thermometer reads 180°.
 Cover and let stand for 15 minutes before carving.
 Yield: 12-14 servings.

 Medium-Bodied White Wine